About Arizona Bees

 During the removal process, one of the key aspects to properly relocating the colony is to remove the queen bee from the hive.
 The bees of the colony will continue to return if the queen is still located inside the hive.
 For agricultural reasons, the hive will need to be removed and relocated strategically to prevent the collapse of the colony.
 If relocation is not an option, treatments will be applied to the hive that will work to kill off the bees and allow for your bee control specialist to properly dispose of the threat.

-Bee Control And Bee Hive Removal Services Provided In The Following Areas:
+We Offer Bee Control And Bee Hive Removal Services In The Following Areas:

 $50 OFF INITIAL SERVICE